 It’s irritating, because now the Academy has found a cheap loophole and will never have to give movies like The Dark Knight a Best Picture Oscar.
 By increasing the total nominees to ten, the Academy can say, “We are now recognizing the movies that people actually see, so leave us alone.”
 The problem is that this is actually a set back for movies like this because now there will never be hope of them actually winning.
 They will just get tossed aside in the extra slots, but the Academy can say, “Hey, we nominated them.”
 That’s bull!
 I’d rather see The Dark Knights of the world get in on one of the five slots rather than one of the ten.

 So what movies will suffer from this fate in 2009?
-Well, it’s too early to tell, but I know of 1 that could fall into this.
-Star Trek.
+Well, it’s too early to tell, but I know of one that could fall into this: Star Trek.
 Everyone loved it, it’s a fantastic movie, and will certainly go down as one of the years best.
 But it’s going to get nominated in one of the fake slots with no hope of actually winning.
-Why do I call it a fake slot you ask.
-How come none of the other categories are expanding to 10?
+Why do I call it a fake slot, you ask?
+How come none of the other categories are expanding to ten?
 This means when the Best Director nominees are released, we’ll be able to decipher what movies actually have a chance of winning the big prize.

 I hope I’m completely wrong about all this, believe me.
 Like I said, it makes sense for the Academy to do this.
 It’s a smart move, but I’d rather see them get it right with five.
 Now it will never happen.